 - Pricing.
 Rates of your potential vendors are usually available on Clutch, GoodFirms, Upwork, or other ranking platforms.
 You can also request a quote directly on a vendor’s website.
 At Yalantis, we opt for the Request for Proposal (RFP) procedure.
 This approach is far more effective at allowing you to understand the potential of each IT service provider, as it helps your potential vendors to get a deeper understanding of your business and requires them to suggest solutions in response to your specific needs.
 On the contrary, if a vendor rushes to give you numbers, they demonstrate a superficial understanding of and attitude towards your goals and requirements.

 - Clients and references.
 To identify an outsourcing provider’s focus, it’s worth checking what types of clients the provider works with.
 These may be enterprises, niche businesses, other software development companies, or IT consultants.
 Apart from checking out profiles of potential vendors on rating platforms, organizations may prefer reviewing testimonials on the corporate website.
 Linkedin is also a good place to look for clients’ feedback as well as to find useful contacts who could share their experience of working with a vendor.

 - Cooperation models.
 Usually, the choice of cooperation model depends on the project duration and the client’s involvement in the development process.
 Among the most common models are resource-based and project-based.
-Major cooperation models we offer at Yalantis are Time and Materials, Fixed Price, Managed Team, Managed Product, and Managed Service.
+Major cooperation models we offer at Yalantis are Time and Materials, Fixed Price, Managed Team, and Managed Product.

 - Cybersecurity.
 Compliance with industry standards and regulations makes your software competitive and stable in response to any vulnerabilities.
 To decrease cyber protection risks and get a secure end product, make sure cyber security considerations are embedded in the entire software development process, starting from requirements elicitation and continuing through secure post-release support.